-A great value at their prices ($2.75 a month for the smallest plan at the time of this writing), all the features you could want or ask for in their account control panel, free SSL included with every account (this is vital), comprehensive web stats, and first-rate support technicians (and believe me I’ve put them to the test a time or two).
+A great value ($2.75 a month for the smallest plan at the time of this writing), all the features you could want or ask for in the account control panel, free SSL included with every account (this is vital), comprehensive web stats, and first-rate support technicians (and believe me I put them to the test often).

-You can use any hosting service you want or prefer, and what follows in this posting will still be relevant and apply as long as they use the cPanel control panel (the vast majority of web hosts do), but if you want my suggestion again it would be HostGator, start with their Hatchling (smallest) plan and if your website grows you can always upgrade as needed.
+You can use any hosting service you want or prefer, and what follows in this posting will still be relevant and apply as long as they use the cPanel control panel (the vast majority of web hosts do), but if you want my suggestion again it would be BanProNET, start with the smallest plan and if your website grows you can always upgrade as needed.